marzvrover/QuickExplain/README.md

 # QuickExplain

-Quick Explain is a simple tool explain complex topics.
+Quick Explain is a simple tool to explain complex topics.

 ## Requirements